Hamm-J/Reddit-Top-Posts-Heatmap/README.md

   as to which type of post to make on their selected subreddit.
-- **Data exporting**: In addition to saving and revisualizing the top posts of a subreddit at a particular moment in time, I plan to allow the user to download the heatmap's data in the form of a CSV, JSON, etc..
+- **Data exporting**: In addition to saving and revisualizing the top posts of a subreddit at a particular moment in time, I plan to allow the user to download the heatmap's data in the form of a CSV, JSON, PDF, etc..
 - **Auto scraping**: News moves fast in some of Reddit's most popular subreddits.
   As such, the top 100 posts of these subreddits might fluctuate more frequently.
   To assist the user in getting the best sense of when to post on their subreddit,